 It’s actually really easy to see wild elephants in Thailand.
 Does that surprise you, because it definitely surprised me.
 I first came to Thailand over nine years ago, and I consider myself pretty knowledgable about traveling here.
 But I had no idea about this.
 I’ve even had people ask me where to see wild elephants, and had to tell them it’s something that just takes a lot of luck.
 A visit to Kuiburi National Park in Prachuap Khiri Khan Province changed all that.

 This is a smallish national park, and on the surface, it doesn’t look too special.
-While it connects into the huge and spectacular jungle of Kaeng Krachan National Park, the trees here seem to be mostly new growth eucalyptus and pines.
+While it connects into the huge and spectacular forests of Kaeng Krachan National Park, the trees here seem to be mostly new growth eucalyptus and pines.
 I wouldn’t even call it jungle.
 There are also some open areas of grassland between the trees.
 It sort of seems like an area that was logged, and then partially replanted.
 There are much more scenic areas all over Thailand.
 What makes Kuiburi so special though is a population of around 230 wild elephants.
 The thin forests and open fields make seeing these amazing creatures much easier than in other areas.
 The elephants keep their distance but seem unbothered by the daily visitors.

 How Kuiburi elephant safaris work

 This is a national park so you need to pay an entrance fee.
 Foreigners pay 200 Baht for adults and 100 for Children.
-For Thais, the price is 40 Baht adult, 20 child.
+For Thais, the price is 40 Baht for adults, 20 for children.
 When you arrive there is a parking lot, some toilets, and a ranger station.
 From here you must go by a pickup truck with a driver and guide from the park, which all together costs 850 Baht total for up to eight people.
 Considering what you’re getting this is a pretty great deal.
 If you arrive at 2 pm and want to stay out the whole time, that’s four hours with a driver and guide for around $25 USD plus the entrance price.

 Once you’ve paid, you climb into the back of a pickup truck which has three rows of lightly padded benches, then you head into the forest.
 The piles of elephant poop on the road tell you that you could see one at any minute, and your guide will be looking into the trees from the moment you leave.
 You should help out, it’s totally possible you’ll see one when the guide was looking elsewhere.